Skip to product information

 Taxes included.
 Shipping calculated at checkout.

-Ingeborg Katarina Norell, born Stenborg, 1727, apparently in Borgå, was a Finnish craftsman's wife.
-She was the first woman in Finland to be awarded a medal for saving a life.
+Ingeborg Katarina Norell (born Stenborg, 1727), likely from Borgå, was a Finnish craftsman's wife and the first woman in Finland to be awarded a medal for saving a life.

 View full details